-There are no Administration Fees charged to Series O units of the Fund, although fund costs will still be allocated.
+There are no Administration Fees charged to Series O or Series R units of the Funds, although fund costs will still be allocated.

 As stated above, the Administration Fees for Series PWX are charged directly to you.
 Please see the "Fees and Expenses Payable Directly by You" table in this section for more details.
 For all other series, Administration Fees are charged at the rates shown in the following table.